 OnePlus will be releasing a new phone in the second half of 2018, specifically, an upgrade to their T-series.
 Over the past two years, #T versions have come out about five months after their predecessors and have included small updates that fix any problems from the previous OnePlus device.
 While we do know a bit about OnePlus 6T, what it could be is much more exciting.

 LG is really coming strong at the flagship smartphone market in 2018.
 They have already released three new flagship caliber smartphones this year: the V30S ThinQ, V35 ThinQ, and the G7 ThinQ.
-But LG isn't done with flagship phones yet — they've got plans for one more V-series device later this year, the V40 ThinQ.
+But LG isn't done with flagship phones yet — they've just announced the V40 ThinQ.

 BlackBerry has formally unveiled its latest flagship, the KEY2, during an exclusive event in New York.
 The Android-powered KEY2 retains its distinctive BlackBerry aesthetics with a physical QWERTY keyboard.
 Here's all the juicy details regarding Blackberry's followup to the venerable KEYone.